 Animal Identification

-All animals leaving a property (PIC) must be identified with an NLIS accredited device before moving unless there is a specific exemption or a permit is obtained from the state or territory authority.
+All animals leaving a property (PIC) must be identified with an NLIS approved device before moving unless there is a specific exemption or a permit is obtained from the state or territory authority

-If you are moving an animal off its property of birth, tag the animal with an NLIS accredited breeder device (white for cattle, yellow or 'year of birth colour' for sheep and goats).
+If you are moving an animal off its property of birth, you must tag the animal with an NLIS approved breeder device (white for cattle, yellow or 'year of birth colour' for sheep and goats).

-It is an offence to remove an NLIS tag from an animal and apply another tag.
-Check with your state/territory NLIS authority for how to deal with non-functioning tags/devices in your jurisdiction.
+It is an offence to remove an NLIS device from an animal and apply another.
+Check with your state/territory NLIS authority for how to deal with non-functioning NLIS devices in your jurisdiction.

 Tagging requirements for sheep and goats